toubian/labyrinth_manual/README.md

 There are a few different ways we can support your work within the LAByrinth Project, methods of support (detailed below) depend on the capacity in which you join which are as follows:

-* Volunteer - lots of appreication and the occasional pizza.
+* Volunteer - lots of appreciation and the occasional pizza.
 Great if you want fun research experience and don't need class credit or want to develop your own project.

 * Class Credit - HBS majors and Society + Genetics minors can enroll in a Winter SOC GEN 196 class for unit credit.
 This requires project development and individual deliverables which are decided on at the beginning of the quarter by you and Chris.

 * Spring/Summer Research - After enrolling in and completing a Winter 196 class students can further develop their projects as undergraduate researchers for the lab and be paid to do so through Spring and Summer.

 * Undergraduate Research Fellows Program - See information [here](https://sciences.ugresearch.ucla.edu/programs-and-scholarships/urfp/)